gvwilson/thirdbit/unused/voyage/index.md

 humorous abuse on anyone who dared sully "his" debating chamber with a boring, self-contradictory, or disingenuous speech.[^paid-fines]

 [^paid-fines]: D.'s Daanima paid most of the fines he imposed on himself for intemperate language in notes, as he was invariably penniless.
 He took great care to record the exact words used in each infraction, often referring to them as his "little pearls".
 Taverneers accepted them instead of cash; many were copied and circulated, becoming the basis of dozens of scurrilous ballads.
-Thirty years after his death, two hundred were collected and published in the first edition of Kenaatu's "Pohjoinen Commonplace".
+Thirty years after his death, two hundred were collected and published in the first edition of Kenaatu's *[Pohjoinen Commonplace](#commonplace)*.
 To this day, natives of Pohjoinen take pride in possessing a command of invective unrivalled by any people north of Barra Bantang.

 Meanwhile, in the capitol, the three *taistelaso* slowly took shape under Perguuran's watchful eye.
 Once the keels and ribs were laid, he directed the